 What conditions are treated by spinal decompression?
-Spinal decompression is effective for treating back and neck pain from a range of different conditions that include sciatica, herniated disc, spinal stenosis, or any injury that has caused the discs to become compressed.
+Spinal decompression is effective for treating back pain and neck pain from a range of different conditions that include sciatica, herniated disc, spinal stenosis, or any injury that has caused the discs to become compressed.

 It is a non-invasive treatment that gently stretches your spine and provides pain relief.
 After a thorough assessment, we may use spinal decompression as part of a customized treatment plan designed to help you find the relief you need.

 Spinal Decompression Therapy

 Spinal decompression therapy is an all-natural treatment for back pain that doesn’t rely on risky surgery or pain medication.
 This treatment utilizes the same basic “spine stretching” concepts that chiropractors have been using for decades.

 If you have suffered an injury to your back or have a condition that causes you pain, this is a gentle way to treat the underlying source of the pain and get you back to your normal activities as soon as possible.

 Quite often, back pain is due to compression of the spine, which forces discs out of their regular position.
 And since your nervous system extends the length of your spine, these misalignments can cause discs to press on the nerves and create quite a lot of pain.
-A disc may either be slightly displaced and partly compressed or heavily compressed, which places more pressure on the nerve root.
+A disc may either be slightly displaced and partly compressed or heavily compressed.
+This places more pressure on the nerve root.
 In either case, spinal decompression can help.

 Decompression therapy is a form of traction that is designed to gently stretch your back.
 The idea is to restore the optimum amount of space between your vertebrae and relieve pain.